(is an independent supporter of NHS Blood and Transplant)

 Departing on World Blood Donation Day,June 14th 2019, from Cambridge.

-Please support Dan in his flight around the UK coastline, recruiting new blood donors to ‘pledge a pint’.
+Please support Dan in his flight around Great Britain coastline, recruiting new blood donors to ‘pledge a pint’.

 Every one of us can make a difference, including you!Giving Blood